Quoted Companies Alliance Code Compliance

 People are at the core of what we do; we strive to operate with ethics and integrity with all our stakeholders.
 We see many of our bar staff stay with us for long careers, working their way to senior operational roles such as General and Area managers, or alternative careers.

 The culture and satisfaction of our people is monitored through a twice-yearly satisfaction and engagement survey called the “Quality of Life” survey, which is expected to be completed by the entire Group.
-We recently enjoyed our highest ever participation rate and our highest ever Employee Net Promoter Score (beating 2022 which was previously our highest ever!), which was very exciting with the backdrop of the recent extremely challenging trading conditions.

 The Chief Executive Officer is Rob Pitcher, who, through delegation from the Board, is responsible for leading the Group’s business organisation and performance and the day-to-day management of the Group.
 This separation of responsibilities between the Chairman and the CEO, coupled with the schedule of matters reserved for the Board, ensures that no individual has unfettered powers of decision-making.